|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Calocybe onychina|

 by Michael Kuo

-This attractive but rare mushroom is found under mountain conifers from Idaho to the Four Corners region, and west to California.
+This attractive but fairly rarely encountered mushroom is found under mountain conifers from Idaho to the Four Corners region, and west to the Pacific Northwest.
+Defining features include a white spore print, yellow gills, and a pinkish to purplish stem.
 It is reminiscent of Tricholomopsis rutilans, but grows terrestrially rather than on wood.
-Defining features include a white spore print, yellow gills, and a pinkish to purplish stem.
+Calocybe ionides is also similar, but features white gills and more purple colors in the cap and stem; additionally, it appears under hardwoods at low elevations.

 Ecology: Probably saprobic; growing alone, scattered, or gregariously under conifers, especially subalpine fir, Engelmann spruce, and Douglas-fir; summer and fall; originally described from Sweden; in Europe distributed in northern and montane regions; in North America distributed from central Idaho to the Four Corners, west to the Pacific Northwest.
 The illustrated and described collections are from Colorado and British Columbia.

-Cap: 2-9 cm; broadly convex becoming broadly bell-shaped or nearly flat; dry; more or less bald; deep, dusky purple to purplish red or purple-brown; the margin inrolled when young.
+Cap: 2–5 cm; broadly convex becoming broadly bell-shaped or nearly flat; dry; more or less bald; deep, dusky purple to purplish red or purple-brown; the margin inrolled when young.

-Stem: 2-5 cm long; up to 1.5 cm wide; more or less equal; dry; fairly smooth; whitish to pinkish or purplish.
+Stem: 2–5 cm long; up to 1 cm wide; more or less equal; dry; fairly bald; purplish.

-Odor & Taste: Not distinctive, or mealy.Chemical Reactions: KOH on cap surface negative.
+Odor & Taste: Not distinctive.Chemical Reactions: KOH negative on cap surface.

 Spore Print: White.